 Real Life Stories: How To Start A Snow Boarding Business

-It’s every ones dream, well fr some to one day start or own their own business. and here at Rachael Academy we love helping as many people as we can get started on the right foot.
-So we decided to invite along one of our clients to talk to you about he’s journey f starting he’s very own business.
+It’s every ones dream, well for some – to one day start or own their own business. and here at Rachael Academy we love helping as many people as we can to get started on the right foot.
+So we decided to invite along one of our clients to talk to you about he’s journey of starting he’s very own business.

 Meet John Copeland.

 Stage of Business: Planning Stage